Contract management

 Contract management can be an overlooked aspect of management when it comes to a business.
 As noted, it’s not flashy and not talked about a whole lot.
 Yet, it has a massive impact on practically every aspect of your business.
 A small business can have hundreds, if not thousands of contracts to take care of.
 Every single one is a separate agreement with a separate entity.
 And when it comes to e-signing, these are legal, enforceable contracts, that require you to honor them.

-Having so many agreements with a large number of third parties becomes a huge task in and of itself to properly administrate and handle.
+Having so many agreements with a large number of third parties becomes a huge task in and of itself to properly manage.
 Failing to properly renew a contract, negotiate a new one, or properly store one can have severe consequences to your bottom line, employee morale, or customer’s faith in your service.

 Consequences of poor contract management